maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 twitter data into your R environment.
 This will return up to 18000 tweets from the past 10 days.
 The data will be structured in the form of a "dataframe".
 Much like a spreadsheet, a dataframe organizes your data into a 2-dimensional table of rows and columns.
 By copying the code chunk below, you will be able to generate a dataframe based on a free-text search on the term “sesamestreet” to follow our example.
+The *q* parameter represents your query.
+This is were you type what content you are interested in.
+The *n* parameter tells how many tweets to return.

     sesamestreet_data <- search_tweets(q = "sesamestreet", n = 18000)

 # Step 1: Chronological exploration of a Dataset
 Exploring a dataset’s chronological dimensions can facilitate the first analytical review of your data.
 In case you are studying a single phenomenon’s evolvement over time (like our interest in specific events that spurred discussions around *Sesame Street*), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing as to it significance.
 It can be the first step in understanding how all of the collected data relates to the phenomenon over time.
 Your interest in timely dispersion could also relate not to an event but rather to a dataset’s total distribution based on a set of categories.
-For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history to which are represented the most or the least.
+For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history, in order to establish which periods are more or less represented in the National Gallery dataset.
 Knowledge of the timely dispersion of the overall dataset can help contextualize the individual datapoints selected for close reading in step 3, because it will give you an idea of how a specific datapoint's relation to the chronology of the entire dataset compares to that of all the other datapoints.

 ## Example of a dataset's timely dispersion: Twitter data